LayerZero-Labs/devtools/examples/oft-solana/README.md

 This section only applies if you are unable to land your deployment transaction due to network congestion.

 :information_source: [Priority Fees](https://solana.com/developers/guides/advanced/how-to-use-priority-fees) are Solana's mechanism to allow transactions to be prioritized during periods of network congestion.
 When the network is busy, transactions without priority fees might never be processed.
 It is then necessary to include priority fees, or wait until the network is less congested.
 Priority fees are calculated as follows: `priorityFee = compute budget * compute unit price`.
 We can make use of priority fees by attaching the `--with-compute-unit-price` flag to our `solana program deploy` command.
+Note that the flag takes in a value in micro lamports, where 1 micro lamport = 0.000001 lamport.

 <details>
   <summary>View instructions</summary>